bexelbie/bexelbie.github.io/_posts/2016-09-20-fedora-docs.md

 the problems being solved and provides instructions for using a proof of concept technology build to play with the tools.

-Please take a read on the full proposal here: [https://www.winglemeyer.org/fedora_docs_proposal/latest/proposal/overview.html](https://www.winglemeyer.org/fedora_docs_proposal/latest/proposal/overview.html)
+Please take a read on the full proposal here: (Note: I deleted this content on 7 May 2021 as it was old and no longer relevant.)